2019 Holy Family Auction Frequently Asked Questions

 We have decided to separate the Live and Silent auction into two events.
 The Live Auction will be taking place on Feb.
-17 at Huber’s Orchard and Winery in Plantation Hall.
+23 at Huber’s Orchard and Winery in Plantation Hall.
 The Silent Auction will be taking place in March in the school gym.
-Silent auction items will be available for viewing from March 7-March 11.
-On March 11, we will be hosting a chili dinner to kick off the silent auction.
+Silent auction items will be available for viewing from March 13-March 17.

 When can I begin bidding on Silent Auction items?

-Silent Auction items will be available for bidding online starting Feb 26th.
-They will be available for viewing Wednesday, March 7-March 11.
-On Wednesday, items can be viewed from 8am-8pm, Thursday from 8am-6pm, Saturday from 6pm-7pm and Sunday from 11:30-12:30 and 7pm – 8pm.
+Silent Auction items will be available for bidding online starting in mid-February.
+They will be available for viewing Wednesday, March 13-March 17.

 Can I view the items up for auction before the event?

 YES, the items will be listed at beckortauctions.com to view the items and even start bidding!

 How am I involved?
 (How can I be involved?)